Getting Started | Campus#

 If you are a student and need access to a dedicated Elm instance then your PIs will need to have added your SUNet ID to the primary workgroup, elm:p-<project>, and optionally to have added you to the uploader or editor workgroups to give you permission beyond reading buckets.

-Once you are a member or administrator of one or more of these workgroups you may access it's console.
+Once you are a member or administrator of one or more of these workgroups you may access the associated MinIO console.
 When you navigate to the console URL you should see a login page that offers a Stanford OpenID Connect button:

 If you click on the Stanford OpenID Connect button you will be redirected the Stanford OIDC Service.
 The first time you visit this page you will be asked to confirm the release of your elm:* entitlements (Stanford Workgroups) to the Stanford Research Computing Elm MinIO Service.